divya-r-kamat/END/Session4/Readme.md

   # Objective
-  Objective of this notebook is to update the this [Sentiment analysis code](2_Upgraded_Sentiment_Analysis.ipynb)in such a way that:
+  Objective of this notebook is to update the this [Sentiment analysis code](2_Upgraded_Sentiment_Analysis.ipynb) in such a way that:

    - it has 3 LSTM layers
    - for loop is used to do so in the forward function